zpzim/SCAMP/docs/source/intro.rst

 Why use SCAMP?
 ==============

-  * It is `faster </performance>` than any other matrix profile library.
+  * It is :doc:`faster </performance>` than any other matrix profile library.
 It is 10x to 100x faster than almost all other implementations out there currently.
   * It is very easy to install using conda and has very few dependencies.
   * It handles real data: very large inputs, missing values, and flat regions with little issue.
   * It can compute various other types of matrix profiles, including efficiently computing KNN matrix profiles, and matrix summaries (a.k.a. mplots).
 And can be extended to compute other types of profile efficiently.